 Would you like to take part in the organisation of the Grand Finale?
 Get in touch with your local Collection Centre!

-We rely on the people working in the Collection Centre to register you in our database, and to provide you with an ID card and your Collection Box - just a w few necessities you will need to begin your adventure on January the 15th.
+We rely on the people working in the Collection Centre to register you in our database, and to provide you with an ID card and your Collection Box - just a w few necessities you will need to begin your adventure at the Grand Finale Fundraiser!.
 The Collection Centre can register a limited number of volunteers, so you need to carefully consider if you would be able to contribute to the work on the day of the Grand Finale.
 If you are not going to be able to devote your time on the day of the Grand Finale, don't worry.
 You can still help the Collection Centre organise the work before the main event - there's plenty to do before the fundraising party takes over the country.

 How to find your local Collection Centre?